ofallonlabs/saeedmirshekari/_src/blog/the-annual-summary-of-olabs-in-2023.md

 It might not be huge but the impacts makes me happy and I'd like to share that with you today!
 I thought you would like to see it.

 Here is a quick summary of O'Labs in 2023:

--Over 300 1-on-1 meetings booked
+* Over 300 1-on-1 meetings booked mainly for resume review and 1on1 mentoring
--Organic growth is well on track (reached 200 clicks per month via Google Search) -Our offered services attracted another 5,000 new visitors from all around the globe Thank you for being with me in this journey this year!
+* Organic growth is well on track (reached 200 clicks per month via Google Search)
+* Our offered services attracted another 5,000 new visitors from all around the globe

+Thank you for being with me in this journey this year!

 <img src="/assets/img/uploads/growth_2023.png" width="100%">